debinix/openjensen/doc/git-workflow.md

 or to limit to last 5 commits:

     $ git vhi -n5
-    $ git vhi -n 5

 After the integration of the topic branch DO NOT switch back to the old branch, dispose it an create a new branch off the current point in the commit history to avoid a very confusing history.

 Thus first dispose the old branch (now merged), and with the second command create a new fresh start.
-This may also help not confuse some graphical editor file caches.
+This may also prevent to confuse any graphical editors due to their file caches.
+Open files in the left pane (places) in Komodo Edit and don't use *File Open*.
+Use file refresh.

-    $ git branch -d git-tutorial
+    $ git dbr git-tutorial
     $ git nbr git-tutorial-part-2

 Happy coding.